cman81/pokemon-pack-maker/KANBAN.md

 - change to another random card in the typing game
 - organize collection by rarity
 - organize collection by type: pokemon, trainer, energy
-- collapse "pokemon" containers by default
 - when a player adds their first card to a pokemon stack, prompt for HP
+- when a player adds their first card to a pokemon stack, expand the container
 - add an 'Evolve' action which plays a card to a pokemon stack, then prompts for HP
 - drag and drop cards!
 - when a player discards all cards from a pokemon stack, collapse the container

 ## Doing
-- search cards
+- collapse "pokemon" containers by default

 ## Done
 - flip a coin